 Additionally, the Merger and the transactions contemplated thereby, as well as certain private placements completed by the Company, may give rise to litigation and/or other legal disputes.
 As previously disclosed, in March 2017, MICT entered into an Investment Banking Agreement (the "Sunrise Agreement") with Sunrise Securities LLC and Trump Securities LLC (collectively, "Sunrise") through Sunrise's principal, Amnon Mandelbaum, pursuant to which Sunrise agreed to assist MICT in identifying, analyzing, structuring, and negotiating suitable business opportunities, such as a sale of stock or assets, merger, tender offer, joint venture, financing arrangement, private placement, or any similar transaction or combination thereof.
-The parties had disagreements about, among other things, the applicability of the Sunrise Agreement, and the Company received demand letters and other correspondences from Sunrise threatening litigation in connection therewith; however, as of the date hereof, the parties have executed a settlement and release agreement for the release and waiver of the above claims.
+The parties had disagreements about, among other things, the applicability of the Sunrise Agreement, and the Company received demand letters and other correspondences from Sunrise threatening litigation in connection therewith.
+As as of the date hereof, the parties have executed a settlement and release agreement for the release and waiver of the above claims; however, MICT was not able to timely file a registration statement to register the shares, and shares underlying the warrants per the settlement agreement.
+The Sunrise parties notified MICT that it has breached the settlement agreement.
+MICT has made a significant offer to the Sunrise parties to settle such matter and is negotiating with the Sunrise parties to resolve this issue immediately.
 For further details see "Legal Proceedings" below.